farukbulbul/stock_price_indicator/capstone_project_report.md

 In this section, look to provide a high-level overview of the project in layman’s terms.
 Questions to ask yourself when writing this section:
 - _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
 - _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

+Investment firms, hedge funds and even individuals have been using financial models to better understand market behaviour and make profitable investments and trades.

+The Effects of Psychology on Individual Investors’ Behaviors:
+Evidence from the Vietnam Stock Exchange

+A wealth of information is available in the form of historical stock prices and company performance data, suitable for machine learning algorithms to process.

+Since finance area dynamics are very complex and stock prices depend on so many factors, machine learning can be a good solution if a suitable subset of these factors is selected and a reasonable performance is targeted.

+There are many successful implementations to make an estimator for stock prices one of which creates a framework with neural networks and decision forests.[1]
+In their "A machine learning based stock trading framework using technical and economic analysis" work they have managed to beat S&P500 Index by far according to charts provided.

+In this project I will try to investigate prediction success of close price of stocks given 5 or 10 days previous stock market data with a trained machine learning algorithm which is trained with a dataset set described below.